 What is Mango Float?

-Mango float, is a Filipino icebox cake made by layering together graham crackers, sweetened whipped cream, and slices or chunks of mangoes.
+Mango float is a Filipino icebox cake made by layering together graham crackers, sweetened whipped cream, and slices or chunks of mangoes.

 It’s known by many names, but my Filipino family always called it “ref cake” growing up (short for “refrigerator cake”).
 You may also call this Mango Graham Float or Mango Royale!

-Ingredients
+Ingredients and Substitutions

 Cream: The foundation for any good mango float is cream.
 In the Philippines, we would normally use what is known as “all-purpose cream”, which is a thick, versatile cream typically more accessible and affordable for the everyday cook.
-You can find this in most Filipino groceries.
+You can find this in most Filipino or Asian groceries.

-In the West, most standard groceries will most likely only carry heavy cream.
+- Substitutions: In the West, most standard groceries will most likely only carry heavy cream.
 This is another option you can use if you cannot find all-purpose cream.

 Both will work fine, though it will result with two different textures:

-• All-purpose cream: Go for this one if you’re looking for that authentic Filipino mango float taste and texture.
+- All-purpose cream: Go for this one if you’re looking for that authentic Filipino mango float taste and texture.
 The resulting cake is much denser, and soft, similar to a very soft icing.

-• Heavy cream: When whipped to stiff peaks, the resulting cake becomes light and more airy.
+- Heavy cream: When whipped to stiff peaks, the resulting cake becomes light and more airy.
 It’s the perfect texture to be sliced into without worrying about it hardening into a frozen mass.

 Condensed milk: This will give our dessert that extra needed sweetness and a rich, milky taste.
 Feel free to add more or less, depending on your preference.